All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 • Reason for expensing this vehicle purchase

-Section 179 Tax Credit for Businesses and Fleet Vehicles
+Who Qualifies for the Section 179 Tax Credit for Businesses and Fleet Vehicles?

-List of Vehicles That Qualify for Section 179 in 2024
+List of Vehicles That Qualify for Section 179 in 2025

-Unfortunately, there is no IRS list of vehicles over 6,000 pounds, nor does the IRS publish a complete list of Section 179-eligible models, so you’ll need to compare your current business and fleet vehicles to these categories to see which deductions apply:
+Unfortunately, there is no IRS list of vehicles over 6,000 pounds, nor does the IRS publish a complete list of Section 179-eligible models, so you'll need to compare your current business and fleet vehicles to these categories to see which deductions apply.

 • The vehicle must be used for business purposes more than 50% of the time.